We are delighted to be able to offer a range of full day and twilight workshops to teachers interested in using Musical Futures in their classrooms.

 Ideal for building essential musical and instrumental skills in both primary and secondary stages of education from years 4 – 9.

 - A full day training course delivered in a school setting, and where possible, involving a class of students.

-- Full Just Play resource which provides a sample half termly plan, teacher notes, class materials and play alongs all ready for classroom use straight away.
+- FREE Just Play resource which provides a sample half termly plan, teacher notes, class materials and play alongs all ready for classroom use straight away.

 Our Musical Futures: Steps to Success in GCSE Music full day workshop gives ideas and strategies for teaching at this level which are both musical and theoretical.

 - Explore practical approaches to the analysis of GCSE music set works and preparation for listening and appraising tasks through workshopping, composing and improvising